hyphacoop/handbook/guides.md

   - Reserve them all in [Hypha calendar][calendar] immediately, for example: `HOLD:
     Infrastructure Meeting (Option 1)`
-  - Ask in chat whether anyone who wants to attend has any blocks on any of the options.
+  - Ask in chat whether anyone who wants to attend has any blocks on any of the options
 - If short-notice or speed of booking is important:
   - Claim an open HOLD [:information_source:](/meetings.md#holds) slot.
-    - If time permits or topic isn't an all-hands matter, consider leaving the hold available for someone else.
+    - If time permits or topic isn't an all-hands matter, consider leaving the hold available for someone else
-    - If claiming a hold, edit the calendar immediately and announce meeting in chat.
+    - If claiming a hold, edit the calendar immediately and announce meeting in chat
 - If your must find a new timeslot:
-  - Create a new poll (we currently use [When2Meet](https://www.when2meet.com/)).
+  - Create a new poll (we currently use [When2Meet](https://www.when2meet.com/))
-  - Leave ample time for completion (ideally 1 week).
+  - Leave ample time for completion (ideally 1 week)
-  - Check on non-responders in following days and send (gentle) reminders as needed.
+  - Check on non-responders in following days and send (gentle) reminders as needed

 ## Hosting a meeting